Talbot Mundy: Final years: 1928–40

 After the failings of the Mexican oil expedition, Mundy left for New York City in June 1928.
 He officially separated from Ames the following month, leaving his Tilgaun home to her.
 In the city he embarked on a relationship with Theda Conkey Webber—a woman he had met in the autumn of 1927—and she shortly after legally changed her name to Dawn Allen.
 In New York, Mundy had resumed his friendship with Natacha Rambova, whom he had first met at Point Loma.
 Through her he was introduced to the spirit medium George Wehner, who helped develop Mundy's interest in Spiritualism.
 Mundy then wrote an introduction to Wehner's autobiography, A Curious Life, reflecting his own growing interest in Spiritualism.
 Both Rambova and Mundy and Dawn moved into the Master Apartments building, which rented its rooms to a large number of artists and writers.
 Mundy became involved in Nicholas Roerich's museum, which was located in the building, and travelled to London in order to convince the authorities to permit Roerich's expedition to India and in to the Himalayas; they had initially been hesitant that Roerich—who was Russian by birth—may have been an intelligence agent for the Soviet Union.

 In 1928, Mundy took on Brandt and Brandt as his new literary agents, becoming a close friend of co-owner Carl Brandt.
 At his agent's prompting, Mundy ceased publishing with Bobbs-Merrill and switched to The Century Company, soon renamed D. Appleton-Century, who sold far more copies of his books than Bobbs-Merrill had.
 Both Century and Hutchinson would subsequently reissue many of Mundy's older works in the following few years.
 In January 1929 he registered a new company, Jeff Ramsden Inc, with two comrades.
 The company engaged in a variety of activities, including purchasing real estate, copyright, and inventions, although had foundered within months.
 The state department officially dissolved it in December 1936 for not paying tax.

-Directed by John Ford, Fox Film had produced a cinematic adaptation of King of the Khyber Pass, titled The Black Watch.
+Directed by John Ford, Fox Film had produced a cinematic adaptation of King of the Khyber Rifles, titled The Black Watch.
 Mundy disliked it, thinking that the acting was bad and describing it as "a disagreeable waste of money and an insult to the public".
 However, it allowed him to pay off the many debts that he owed.
 In March 1932, Mundy sold the film rights of The Ivory Trail to Universal Studios, who used it as the basis for Jungle Mystery, a film that was first released as a 12 episode serial and then as a full feature in 1935.
 In 1936, Paramount optioned Rung Ho!, although Mundy—unhappy with previous cinematic adaptations of his work—insisted on a significant level of creative control, producing a script for the film known as Fifty-Seven.
 20th Century Fox also began work on their own adaptation of King of the Khyber Rifles, although this project ultimately never came to fruition.